Kwro91/cpp06/README.md

 This project focuses on `type conversion` & `cast`:

-[Cast in c++](https://www.geeksforgeeks.org/casting-operators-in-cpp/) that includes the following type of cast & `const_cast` that we  don't need here.
+[cast in c++](https://www.geeksforgeeks.org/casting-operators-in-cpp/) that includes the following type of cast & `const_cast` that we  don't need here.

 [static_cast](https://learn.microsoft.com/fr-fr/cpp/cpp/static-cast-operator?view=msvc-170) that `safely convert` few `basic types` at the compilation. (int -> double, ...)